alensiljak/gnucash-portfolio/reports/ReadMe.md

 C:\Users\me\.gnucash\report_simple\report_simple.py
 ```
 After placing the reports in the correct location, run ```gc_report``` to generate the resulting report (.scm) files for GnuCash.

+# gnucash-utilities

+The ```gc_report_create <name-of-report>``` script will generate a sample report in .gnucash directory, together with an HTML template.
+The jinja template has options for iterating through the lists and calculating values.